AlanFermat/AlanFermat.github.io/_posts/2018-12-06-TensorFlow.md

 ```

-Now, it will save the middle process as "png" file in your working directory.
+Now, it will save the middle process as ".png" file in your working directory.
 Running this, you should get something similar to the following (still 1000 iterations as before),

 <div>
     Start with: